Log Management Best Practices

 Defining What to Log and Why It Matters

-Not all log data is equally valuable.
+Authentication events, administrative actions, data access to regulated records, and network connections are the four log categories that provide the highest forensic and compliance value.
 You need logs from systems that are relevant to security and compliance.
 Authentication systems must be logged—who logged in, when, from where.
 If someone shouldn't have been able to log in, authentication logs show whether they did.
 Administrative actions must be logged—who made what changes and when.
 If a critical system was modified, administrative logs prove who did it.
 Data access must be logged for regulated data—who accessed sensitive files or databases.
 Network connections should be logged—who connected to what systems and when.
 Application transactions should be logged—what business actions happened when.

 The challenge is determining the right granularity.
 Logging too much creates data volume that's expensive to store and hard to analyze.
 A financial trading system might generate a gigabyte of transaction logs per day.
 An email system might generate terabytes of message delivery logs per day.
 If you log every single action, you'll quickly run out of storage budget.
 But logging too little means you miss important events.
 A system that generates only one megabyte of logs per day might be logging so sparsely that important events are missing.